AdrienneChristy/JavaScript-Snippits/README.md

 This repository is for Basic Script Tests.

-oddEven_snippit.js determines whether Odd or Even number with if/else if, isNaN and %2.
+oddEven_snippit.js determines if Even number using %2, else if no number using isNaN, else odd number.